 What to Do If You Can’t Sleep?

 If all of your efforts are not working you may want to get your cortisol levels tested via saliva samples.
-Check with your doctor about this.
+Check with your doctor or holistic practitioner about this.
 Or check with a local sleep center, as they are specialized in helping people determine the cause of their sleep disturbances!

-Stay tuned for more in this series; ’5 Keys to Keeping Your Adrenal Glands Health’.
-Next week’s topic will cover LIFESTYLE.
+Stay tuned for the next post in this series; ‘5 Keys to Keeping Your Adrenal Glands Health: #2- Lifestyle‘.

 Check out this article from Heal Thyself, who has started a 10 PM Bedtime Club!